Prevent Incidents Before They Happen: Using a Prevention thru Design Framework

 Bringing It All Back Home

 This brings us to an important point.
 Safety can’t be one-person job, or a job relegated to people with the term “safety” our “EHS” in their job title.
 Safety efforts need to be collaborative processes if they’re going to work.
 That means we need all of our people involved in helping us to identify risks, develop controls, assessing whether the controls are effective, and capturing the data needed to measure our performance and assess whether anything in our approach needs to change.
 Of course, as the nature of work itself continues to evolve, safety professionals may find that it’s challenging to keep pace and keep everyone connected to their safety programs.

 Software can help us to continue evolving in step with the challenges and opportunities of the modern workplace.
-For example, a purpose-built safety management solution can help us share responsibility for key safety tasks like job safety analyses (JSAs), incident management, safety meetings, inspections, and corrective actions, while making it easier for all our workers to access safety data sheets (SDSs) for information about the hazards of chemicals they work with.
+For example, Safety software can help us share responsibility for key safety tasks like incident management, safety meetings, inspections and observations, training, and actions management, while making it easier for all our workers to access safety data sheets (SDSs) for information about the hazards of chemicals they work with.
 With configurable dashboards and simple reporting features, we also can make sure we have the data we need to drive better safety management, including access to the leading indicators most important to our business.

 Preventing incidents is everyone’s responsibility, but it’s our job as safety professionals to make sure that “everyone” is really included.
 Software can give us the means to have a truly integrated and inclusive approach to safety that helps us become more proactive, and protects the safety and well-being of all our workers.

 Let Velocity EHS Help!